Geography and ecology of the Everglades: Fire

 Fire is another important element in the maintenance of the Everglades.
-The majority are caused by lightning strikes from thunderstorms during the wet season.
+The majority of fires are caused by lightning strikes from thunderstorms during the wet season.
 Their effects are largely superficial, and serve to foster further plant growth: sawgrass will burn above water, but the roots are preserved.
 Fire in the sawgrass marshes serves to keep out larger bushes and trees, and releases nutrients from decaying plant matter more efficiently than decomposition.
-Large burned areas also affect waterflow, since wind and water are undeterred by the eradicated sawgrass; water may flow two to three times faster in recently burned areas.
+Large burned areas also affect waterflow, since wind and water are unimpeded by the eradicated sawgrass; water may flow two to three times faster in recently burned areas.
 During the wet season only dead plant matter and the tips of plants are burned; however, the effects of fire are much more significant in the dry season, as fire may be fed by organic peat and burn deeply, destroying root systems.
 The only impediment to the spread of fire in the Everglades is the presence of water.
-It takes around 225 years for one foot (0.3 m) of peat to develop, but the peat is not as dense as it should be for the 5,000 years of the Everglades' existence.
+It takes around 225 years for one foot (0.3 m) of peat to develop, but the peat is not as dense as it might be, given the 5,000 years of the Everglades' existence.
 Scientists point to fire as the reason.

 Researchers have noted that fires appear in cycles associated with those of the hydroperiods.
 The first cycle is the annual wet-season fires that occur with rapid frequency during the summer, but are quickly extinguished.
 Dry-season fires are rarer due to the lack of lightning, but their damage may be more pervasive.
 A longer fire cycle spanning ten to fourteen years coincides with similar water cycles affected by global climate conditions.
 Fires in this cycle may be numerous and have little effect, or rare and have catastrophic consequences.
 The third cycle appears in a 550-year frequency associated with severe drought.
 Layers of charcoal have been detected inside peat in parts of the Everglades, indicating the region endured severe fires for years at a time, although this trend seems to have abated since the last occurrence around 940 BCE.